-It's pure negligence on the part of parents, with a not dissimilar effect on your child's longevity as to encourage or allow him to become a smoker at the age of nine.
+It's pure negligence on the part of parents not to insist on a healthy breakfast menu, with a not dissimilar effect on your child's longevity as to encourage or allow him to become a smoker at the age of nine.

 What about the protein?

-Another non negotiable is a little protein.
-Meat is a definitely not on the healthy breakfast menu; only once a day unless you want to be in the high cancer risk group, but there are many good options.
+Another non-negotiable is a little protein.
+Meat is a definitely not on the healthy breakfast menu; a maximum of once a day assuming you have no desire to be numbered in the group prone to tumours, but there are a good many options.

 Protein is what stops you from being starving at 11 o'clock, and starting to snack; that's a quick route to the extra pounds that none of us need especially if you earn enough to own a computer and internet connectivity.